-That’s why I recommend avoiding free blogging services.
-If you want to look serious and you are willing to be committed, I suggest getting a domain name and web hosting first and then launching your blog – see step 2 below:
+That’s why we recommend avoiding free blogging services.
+If you want to look serious and you are willing to be committed, we suggest getting a domain name and web hosting first and then launching your blog – see step 2 below:

-To get started with self-hosted blog, you’ll going to need two things:
+To get started with a self-hosted blog, you’ll be going to need two things:

-- Domain name – The web address of your blog (mine is www.websitesetup.org) ($10/month)
+- Domain name – The web address of your blog (our’s is www.websitesetup.org) ($10/month)

 - Web hosting – A server to store your blog files and keep it online for others to browse and read at all times. ($3-$5/month)